AI literacy under the EU AI Act: Article 4 evidence guide

 This is not about perfection.
 It is about demonstrating a systematic, documented, and ongoing commitment to AI literacy that is proportionate to your organization's use of AI.

-The gap between "we should do something about AI training" and a compliant, documented program is smaller than most organizations think.
+The gap between "we should do something about AI training" and a structured, documented program is smaller than most organizations think.
 The key is starting with a structured approach rather than ad hoc initiatives.

 If you are evaluating your options, book a 30-minute consultation to discuss your organization's specific requirements.